google-research/babelcode/README.md

 * `testing_code.jsonl`: The jinja testing scripts and problem information for each problem in the dataset and each language supported by BabelCode.
 * `prompt_info.jsonl`: The translated signatures, both with and without docstrings, for each problem in the dataset and each language supported by BabelCode.
-* `failures`: A directory of JSONL files where each file contains the failures for each langauge.
+* `failures`: A directory of JSONL files where each file contains the failures for each language.

 4. Next build the docker image with